JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 The transfer functions created using this method will be of type `TransferFunction{SisoRational}`.

 ### zpk - Pole-Zero-Gain Representation
-Sometimes it's better to represent the transfer function by its poles, zeros and gain, this can be done using
+Sometimes it's better to represent the transfer function by its poles, zeros and gain, this can be done using the function [`zpk`](@ref)
 ```julia
 zpk(zeros, poles, gain)     # Continuous-time system
 zpk(zeros, poles, gain, Ts) # Discrete-time system